MarquisBrown8/Team-PathFinders/README.md

 ##  Problem Statement

-Using AI-Powered Drone/AI Software to collect data and detech dying leaves
+Using AI-Powered Drone/AI Software to collect data and detech dying leaves and living leaves

 ## Technologies
     Jupyter notebook - Used as a python IDE